fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 be the value of the imported unnecessary_math module.
 With this in place in the conftest.py file, any doctests found within the scope of this conftest.py file will have the um symbol defined.

-I’ll cover running doctest from pytest more in Lab 7, Using pytest with Other Tools

 ### Using recwarn